UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_12.md

 columns.
 We use `exclude` to indicate that we want to use all other columns except the numerical ones.

-We can already here see what the most commons values are for each column, but let’s visualize these in a bar chart and cross-reference this table with our plot on the next slide.
+We can already see what the most commons values are for each column, but let’s visualize these in a bar chart and cross-reference this table with our plot on the next slide.

 ---